Cuibul cu barză Church

-A grammar school, called "Cuibul cu barză school" was built next to the church.
-The school was attended by: George Călinescu, Eugen Filotti, Dumitru Cornilescu and other celebrities.
-The school's old building was torn down in the late 1980s and a new school, called "Music and visual arts school No. 3 – Cuibul cu Barză" was built in the neighborhood.
+A grammar school, called "Cuibul cu Barză School" was built next to the church.
+The school was attended by George Călinescu, Eugen Filotti, Dumitru Cornilescu, and other notable people.
+The school's old building was torn down in the late 1980s and a new school, called "Music and Visual Arts School No. 3 – Cuibul cu Barză" was built in the neighborhood.